keeakita/cargo-rambley/README.md

    |      ^^^^^^ expected one of `!` or `::`

-error: could not compile `bappy-script` (bin "bappy-script") due to previous error Now that's what I expect from a Rambley's Ranger! 🦝
+error: could not compile `bappy-script` (bin "bappy-script") due to previous error Come on buddy, I know you can do this! 🦝
 ```

 [There are upstream docs](https://faultlore.com/cargo-mommy/book/).
 Everything should be mostly the same, with some defaults changed.